AlexanderDKazakov/Storer/README.md

 >>> exit()
 [Storer] ~/my_folder_for_dumps dumps dumping...
 ```
+It is possible to disable this feature by providing `exit_dump=False` flag.

 ## 1.3.
 Contribution

-Feel free to contribute to the project, but please create initially an issue with detailed problem and way to resolve it.
+Feel free to contribute to the project, but please initially create an issue with detailed problem and way how to resolve it.

 ## License
 ----